 Did Global exceed its emissions limit?

 No. Although EPA alleged that the PTE for the terminal exceeded 50 tons per year, the terminal never reported emissions exceeding those allowed by its license.
 Each year, we are required to report actual emissions to the Maine Department of Environmental Protection (DEP).
 Our permit allows for up to 21.9 tons per year of what’s known as volatile organic compounds (VOCs) and at no time did the reported emissions exceed that.

-Using the revised AP-42 methodology proposed by the EPA that is the new national standard for calculating emissions, our 2018 VOC emissions totaled 4.81 tons.
+Using the revised AP-42 methodology proposed by the EPA that is the new national standard for calculating emissions, in 2019 our reported actual VOC emissions were 4.1 tons.
+In 2018, our VOC emissions totaled 4.81 tons.
 That is only 1% of the VOC emissions from facilities the DEP monitors in Cumberland County and less than 3% of the VOC emissions in South Portland.

 What are VOCs?

 VOCs are organic chemicals that can evaporate in the air.
 They are found both indoors and outdoors and are essential ingredients in many every-day products.
 Sources of indoor VOCs include cleaning supplies, personal care products, paint and paint thinners, cooking and wood-burning stoves.
 Outdoor sources include diesel and gasoline emissions from stationary and mobile (cars, trucks, trains, etc.) sources, wood burning, and industrial emissions.

 AP-42 is a document published by EPA that includes methodologies for calculating emissions from a wide variety of industrial sources, including petroleum facilities and associated storage tanks.
 In 2018, the EPA proposed revisions to AP-42 specifically to address the calculation methodologies for emissions from heated storage tanks.